-- The Purple Paint Handwashing Video - Cleaning vs. Sanitizing Infographic (also included on page 7 of this packet)
+- The Purple Paint Handwashing Video - Cleaning Vs. Sanitizing Infographic (attached to learner packet)

 Instructions for preparing a dark box

 - You will need to have: used cardboard or a medium sized box, craft knife/cutter or scissors, and duct tape. - Close and tape all the exposed parts of the cardboard into a box shape, or tape the corners of the box to make it strong. - Make two circular holes with diameter of approximately 15cm on one side of the box so that the hands of the participants can go through (positions A). - On one end of the box (position B) make a circular hole with diameter of approximately 15cm so that the facilitator can place the UV light inside to illuminate the box. - On the top of the box (position C) make a square hole approximately 10 -15cm x 20cm long, so that participants can look inside the box.